 If you are unfamiliar with Henrietta Lacks' story, watch the video clip below, Henrietta Lacks: Her DNA fueled medical breakthroughs, which aired on CBS This Morning, August 8, 2013.
 This news story provides a very brief summary of the ethical issue of the use of Henrietta Lacks' (HeLa) cells in medical research without informed consent from Henrietta Lacks or her family.

 Want to learn more about Henrietta Lacks?
-Join us for our Science Update: The Enduring Legacy of Henrietta Lacks on Wednesday, September 16, 2020, at 7 pm ET.
+Watch NSTA's Science Update: The Enduring Legacy of Henrietta Lacks, recorded Wednesday, September 16, 2020.

 The ubiquitous cell line HeLa (whose immortality provides the book title) has helped power the explosive growth of cell biology for more than 50 years.
 But for all that is known about the cells themselves, most people know little if anything about the history and the woman behind these cells.
 In her book, investigative reporter Skloot explores the mystery behind HeLa cells (pronounced hee la), her obsession with telling the real truth about Henrietta Lacks, and the scientists, doctors, and institutions involved in this fascinating story that revolves around Lacks’ cervical cancer cells.